Flight Training - N2S Stearmans, SNJ/AT-6 'Texans' and "Twin Beeches"(the D-18 in civil life)

 The Navy required two years sea duty before fight training orders would be considered.

 At the time of receiving orders to flight training, I was stationed aboard a busy gunfire assault destroyer off Southern France.
 The full transition from surface destroyer, as a qualified Officer of the Deck Underway, to PB4Y-2 Privateer copilot, took about 20 months.
-I had been serving my nation for the first 27 months of my officer career, bridging the years 1942-43-44, on the Navy destroyer, USS Edison DD-439.
+I had been serving my nation in war for the first 27 months of my officer career, bridging the years 1942-43-44, on the Navy destroyer, USS Edison DD-439.
 Edison was a 340-foot ship of the Benson/Livermore class that went into service in January 1941.
 For my last year aboard ship, 1944, I served as Edison's Gunnery Officer.
-Edison, one of the nine destroyers in Destroyer Squadron 13, had inshore gunfire support assignments during a series of World War II assault landings, the first at Fedala near the North African port of Casablanca and then at Sicily (Licata), Salerno, Anzio and Southern France in the Mediterranean.
+Edison, one of the nine destroyers in Destroyer Squadron 13, had inshore gunfire support assignments during a series of World War II assault landings, the first at Fedala near the North African port of Casablanca and then at Sicily (Licata), Salerno, Anziio and Southern France, in the Mediterranean.

 To be very candid, an application for assignment to Navy flight training was my answer to an extended period of being put in jeopardy by German gunners and bombardiers and submariners.
 I figured that a change of venue might be good for my morale and for my survival chances at age 23.
 Personal fears have led to two key decisions in my life.
 Both have had rewarding results that have been mixed with pangs of conscience over the internal acknowledgement that I sought a retreat from danger.

 Most of us in this small transfer group from fleet duty had already seen plenty of aviators, British, American, German and Japanese.
 Those aviators flew single engine fighters and fighter-bombers, twin engine bombers and night fighters, and two and four engine patrol planes.
 Well, we had at least seen their flying machines and each of us had some vision of what those pilots looked like.
 Some of us had seen the agile single engine Focke Wulfs and Aeromarine Spitfires and North American Mustangs and Lockheed Lightnings and marveled at the ease with which they moved rapidly through the air.
 Others had seen the Zeros and Bettys and a number of other Japanese aircraft.
 I now know that the pilots of some of those craft arrived in the combat area by applying their knowledge of terrain and sea.
 They used ground references like railroad tracks, bridges and population centers, lakes and rivers, and of course the sea and its coastlines.
-Only later in our nation's great mid-west heartland, in my own first efforts at cross country flying, would I encounter the term "section lines."
+Only later in our nation's great mid-west heartland, in my own first efforts at cross country flying, would I encounter the term, "section lines."

-The planes that harassed our Mediterranean destroyer at night with their flares and bombs, and the friendly night fighters that attempted to interfere with those unfriendly forays, arrived in our sea patrol area by adding skills to the day flyer's terrain-based knowledge to achieve an advanced skill called "night flying."
+The planes that harassed our Mediterranean destroyer at night with their flares and bombs, torpedoes and pilotless weapons, and the friendly night fighters that attempted to interfere with those unfriendly forays, arrived in our sea patrol area by adding skills to the day flyer's terrain-based knowledge to achieve an advanced skill called "night flying."
 Further, among those night flyers, there were some that had achieved an even more advanced skill known as "instrument flying."

-I had not made such speculations while shipboard.
+I had not made such speculations while shipboard ship.
 I was not able to project my thoughts into those cockpits or even appreciate the apprehensions that might exist there.
 My immediate sea-bound combat worry, very personal and almost completely self-centered, was whether we on our destroyer could get a peek at an enemy night air marauder sufficient to lay a gun on him and then shoot at him without giving away too much.
-You needed a clear sense of advantage before you fired because, if you missed, you left that plane commander with an enhanced knowledge of his opportunity.
+You needed a clear sense of advantage before you fired ,because, if you missed, you left that plane commander with an enhanced knowledge of his opportunity.
 He still had to apply his flying abilities to a successful return to his base but his welcome there would be much sweeter if he left some serious damage behind.
 His tools were torpedoes, bombs, and radio controlled bombs and glider bombs.

 Our ships were rarely defended by friendly, night fighter, aircraft.
 Night flying was relatively new; just a few years of experience had been gained.
 Even the concept of fighter control in the daytime was new.
 Combat air patrol, CAP, in a fully coordinated and controlled sense, was in its infancy.
 Air defense, with friendly night fighters, of important land based installations against enemy air raids was "a work in progress."
 When three land based searchlights could triangulate on one high level enemy bomber, they could hold him and track him and get a fire control solution, and often shoot him down.
 Friendly fighters had to stay away from the enemy planes or they too would be subject to air-burst, AA shells.
 A ZI, for Zone of the Interior, was defined around each important land based defensive perimeter.
 Any plane in the darkness, friend or foe, was going to be shot at in that zone.
 Any attempt by an aircraft to assist in the defense of a convoy at night, especially a convoy with surface escorts capable of AA fire, was fraught with danger for the defending aircraft.
 At sea, there was no inter-service protocol, not even something like the ZI over land installations.
 The ships at sea could not see and identify who the marauders were.
 (The electronic system,IFF-Identification Friend or Foe, was just being born.)
 The whole subject of night fighting, aircraft to aircraft, was just too new.
 For these reasons, the defending air cover, if there was one, usually withdrew at sunset.
 Even then, some courageous Beaufighters of the British Air Force would often hang around after dusk and do what they could to disrupt an enemy air attack on a convoy.